zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Some companies have authorized repair places – or r epair “shops,” we might call them – that you can use to bring your broken applia nce or broken machine and get it fixed.
 Alonso thinks they should call an aut horized repairman.
 A “repairman” is a person who fixes something.
 Now, m ore recently we have started to use “repairman” to refer only to a male human being who fixes things.
 That’s why Alonso says a “repairman or a repairwoma n.”
 I suppose we might also say a “repairperson,” meaning you’re not sure if it’s a man or a woman.

 Virginia says, “Do you have any idea what they’ll c harge?”
-“To charge” (charge) here means to request an amount of money in order t o do something.
+“To charge” (charge) here means to request an amount of money in order to do something.
 If you go to get your car fixed, the mechanic – the person who f ixes your car – will charge you something for doing it.
 He will say, “You have to pay me a thousand dollars.”
 That’s what he is charging you.

 Virginia asks Alonso, “Do you have any idea what th ey’ll,” meaning the repair people, “charge?”
 This particular question, “Do you  have any idea,” is usually used when you are angry or perhaps surprised that a nother person thinks something that you think is clearly wrong, or doesn ’t have the information that the person should have.
 If your wife says, “I think we should drive from New York City to Los Angeles for our vacation,” you might sa y, “Do you have any idea how long it will take to drive from New York to Los Ang eles?”
 You’re surprised that your wife is suggesting this.